tudorgeorgescu/MeteorApp/README.md

 # MeteorApp
-Just some random code for bombonica si ciuff din Atom
+Just some random code for bombonica si ciuff from Atom